KeenanS04/WhatsTheRating/README.md

 **-Metrics**

-The most suitable metric for predicting ratings would be F-1 Score.
-This is because our dataset is inbalanced as there are a lot more higher ratings than lower ratings.
+The most suitable metric for predicting ratings would be the F-1 Score.
+This is because our dataset is unbalanced as there are a lot higher ratings than lower ratings.
 Additionally, we want to limit false positives and negatives.
 Recipes should have equal value ratings as low-rating recipes may not be cooked and overly high-rated recipes may get overly critiqued.
 We are prioritizing avoiding overrating (false positives) and underrating (false negatives) recipes, especially since user satisfaction is our primary concern.
 This means both high recall and high precision is necessary and the F-1 score is a great estimator of both.

 **Information Known**